Meeco/cryppo-js/README.md

 1. Encryption Strategy Name: The strategy name as defined by EncryptionStrategy#strategy_name
 2. Encoded Encrypted Data: Encrypted Data is encoded with Base64.urlsafe_encode64
-3. Encoded Encryption Artefacts: Encryption Artefacts are serialized into a hash by EncryptionStrategy#serialize_artefact, converted to YAML, then encoded with Base64.urlsafe_encode64
+3. Encoded Encryption Artefacts: Encryption Artefacts are serialized into a hash by EncryptionStrategy#serialize_artefact, converted to YAML for legacy & BSON for latest_version, then encoded with Base64.urlsafe_encode64

 ### Encrypted data encrypted with a derived key

 A string containing 5 parts concatenated with a `.`.
 The first 3 parts are the same as above.

 4. Key Derivation Strategy Name: The strategy name as defined by EncryptionStrategy#strategy_name
-5. Encoded Key Derivation Artefacts: Encryption Artefacts are serialized into a hash by EncryptionStrategy#serialize_artefact, converted to YAML, then encoded with Base64.urlsafe_encode64
+5. Encoded Key Derivation Artefacts: Encryption Artefacts are serialized into a hash by EncryptionStrategy#serialize_artefact, converted to YAML for legacy & BSON for latest_version, then encoded with Base64.urlsafe_encode64